-- The school recognises that needs are specific to an individual pupil.
-As such, all students with a medical condition require an individual healthcare plan. - Most students with a medical condition will require a meeting to discuss the individual healthcare plan.
+- 3.1.
+The school recognises that needs are specific to an individual student.
+As such, all students with a medical condition require an individual healthcare plan. - 3.2.
+The blank individual healthcare plan is shared via an online form which parents/carers can complete on any internet-enabled device.
+Alternatively, parents/carers can complete a paper copy.
+Medical Tracker, ParentMail and the school newsletter are used to remind parents when these returns are due. - 3.3.
+Most students with a medical condition will require a meeting to discuss the individual healthcare plan.
 This may be as part of the induction or admissions process.
 For more severe/complex conditions, an additional meeting between relevant school staff (including those who will be providing support to the student) and the parent/carer will normally be required to complete the individual healthcare plan, and may also involve health professionals and the student if appropriate.
-This should ideally take place before the start of the academic year or school term if mid-year entry (Appendix 3). - The format of an individual healthcare plan may vary according to the nature and severity of the medical condition.
+This should ideally take place before the start of the academic year or school term if mid-year entry (Appendix 3). - 3.4.
+The format of an individual healthcare plan may vary according to the nature and severity of the medical condition.
 This may range from a school asthma card (see Appendix 4) to a more detailed individual healthcare plan as appropriate.
 All individual healthcare plans should detail the medication and care requirements at school, what to do in an emergency and details of the child's GP.
-Appendix 4 shows templates individual healthcare plans for common medical conditions. - For more severe and/or complex medical conditions, the individual healthcare plan should also include an individual risk assessment (Appendix 5) and an assessment of how the condition may impact on the child's learning, behaviour, performance and wellbeing, and plans to mitigate these risks and minimise disruption. - If a pupil has special educational needs or disabilities (SEND), these needs should be made clear in the individual healthcare plan and linked to their SEN or Education, Health and Care (EHC) plan if they have one. - The school recognises that needs change over time.
-As such, individual healthcare plans should be updated annually, or whenever the pupil's needs change.
-It is good practice to meet with parents annually to review the individual healthcare plans and the school considers ways of doing this, such as during parents' evenings. - A copy of the individual healthcare plan is maintained and updated by the school and is easily accessible to staff who need to refer to it, while also preserving confidentiality in line with the General Data Protection Regulation.
+Appendix 4 shows templates for individual healthcare plans for common medical conditions. - 3.5.
+For more severe and/or complex medical conditions, the individual healthcare plan should also include an individual risk assessment (Appendix 5) and an assessment of how the condition may impact the child's learning, behaviour, performance and well-being, and plans to mitigate these risks and minimise disruption. - 3.6.
+If a student has special educational needs or disabilities (SEND), these needs should be made clear in the individual healthcare plan and linked to their SEN or Education, Health and Care (EHC) plan if they have one. - 3.7.
+The school recognises that needs change over time.
+As such, individual healthcare plans should be updated annually, or whenever the student's needs change.
+It is good practice to meet with parents annually to review individual healthcare plans. - 3.8.
+A copy of the individual healthcare plan is maintained and updated by the school and is easily accessible to staff who need to refer to it, while also preserving confidentiality in line with the General Data Protection Regulation.

-The school has clear guidance on administering medication at school
+4. The school has clear guidance on administering medication at school

-- Medication should only be administered at school when it would be detrimental to a child's health or school attendance not to do so.
-Where clinically possible, parents/carers should request their prescribing clinician to prescribe medication in dose frequencies which enable them to be taken outside the school day. - If medication is required at school, this will only be given as detailed in the student's individual health care plan, and when parents/carers fill out a medication consent form.
+- 4.1.
+Medication should only be administered at school when it would be detrimental to a child's health or school attendance not to do so.
+Where clinically possible, parents/carers should request their prescribing clinician to prescribe medication in dose frequencies which enable them to be taken outside the school day. - 4.2.
+If medication is required at school, this will only be given as detailed in the student's individual health care plan, and when parents/carers fill out a medication consent form.
 If there is a short-term need parents/carers should contact the school to discuss and the medication consent form must be completed by parents/carers.
-(Appendix 6). - The school keeps an accurate record of all the medication administered, including the dose, time, date and supervising staff (Appendix 7).
+(Appendix 6). - 4.3.
+The school keeps an accurate record of all the medication administered, including the dose, time, date and supervising staff (Appendix 7).
 Records offer protection to staff and children and provide evidence that agreed procedures have been followed.

-The school supports staff who administer medication
+5. The school supports staff who administer medication